 Designing instruction that builds confidence to create with the language and use knowledge to engage as an informed global citizen.

-Content-Based Storytelling allows learners to acquire language naturally and then supports them as they cross the bridge from language input (listening and reading) to language output (speaking and writing).
+Content-Based Instruction with Storytelling (CBIS) allows learners to acquire language naturally and then supports them as they cross the bridge from language input (listening and reading) to language output (speaking and writing).

 What about teaching content that isn’t a storyline?